www-oto-dev/webdev-sdk/README.md

-oto.meanings.set('mm-products-and-services', 'We provide an SDK for Python to simplify building websites by using AI') oto.meanings.set('mm-free-first-step', 'You can quickly build a website by following the Quick Start guide located on https://github.com/www-oto-dev/webdev-sdk/') oto.meanings.set('mm-product-usage-advantages', 'You can build websites in minutes') oto.meanings.set('mm-product-usage-advantages', 'Use your social media, websites and blogs as a source of information') oto.meanings.set('mm-product-usage-advantages', 'Websites have build-it speed and SEO optimization (Comming Soon)') oto.meanings.set('mm-product-usage-advantages', 'Calling one function will keep your website up-to-date')
+oto.meanings.set('mm-products-and-services', 'We provide an SDK for Python to simplify building websites by using AI') oto.meanings.set('mm-free-first-step', 'You can quickly build a website by following the Quick Start guide located on https://github.com/www-oto-dev/webdev-sdk/') oto.meanings.set('mm-product-usage-advantages', 'You can build websites in minutes') oto.meanings.set('mm-product-usage-advantages', 'Use your social media, websites, and blogs as a source of information') oto.meanings.set('mm-product-usage-advantages', 'Websites have build-it speed and SEO optimization (Comming Soon)') oto.meanings.set('mm-product-usage-advantages', 'Calling one function will keep your website up-to-date')
 # ...